| InstructionsObjective: To determine the degree that a person likes working

 the team?
 It is best not to picture a leader as a friend, but as a person

 who is concerned with the growth and welfare of others.
+Self Assessment

 Can people

+assess themselves?
+For studies, see Learner and Self Ratings.
 A perfect score is a nine in both categories of People and Tasks.
 If

 you gave yourself a perfect score or close to it, you are being too